Stingray Envenomation Medication

 Levofloxacin (Levaquin)

-First line for infections caused by Vibrio species found in saltwater.
-Indicated for Staphylococcus aureus and infections caused by multidrug resistant gram-negative organisms.
+Levofloxacin is first-line treatment for infections caused by Vibrio species found in saltwater.
+It is indicated for Staphylococcus aureus and infections caused by multidrug resistant gram-negative organisms.

 Cefixime (Suprax)